padeir0/gna/README.md

 - **Group**: a collection of Players protected by a sync.Mutex, it can be used to multicast the same piece of data to every Player inside it, regardless of Instance.
 Every instance has a Group named Net.Players that contain all players in the instance.
 The Group is not aware of the state of each connection, meaning you need to keep track of Players in your implementation.

 - **Instance**: it's built from two pieces: Logic and Net.
-Players can send data to one Instance at a time, but a Instance can Dispatch data to any Player.
+Players can only send data to one Instance at a time, but a Instance can Dispatch data to any Player.
 	- **Logic**: it's your server logic, represented by the methods Auth, Disconn and Update.
 The method Auth is run only in the main Instance, the Disconn is run whenever a Player disconnects and the Update is run once every tick.

 	- **Net**: it's the networking abstraction inside the Instance.
 It has a bucket or acumulator where all Players inside the instance deposits data, this bucket is flushed and retrieved every time you call Net.GetData().
 You can use Net.Dispatch to send data to Players or Groups.